 Iowa driving records are maintained by the Iowa Department of Transportation.
 To obtain a certified copy of your driving record (fee $5.50), contact the Iowa Department of Transportation at (800) 532-1121 or (515) 244-9124.

 Yes, it is possible to have criminal background checks done on employees; however the Grinnell Police Department cannot share criminal history information.
 If you or your business needs criminal background checks, state law allows only the Division of Criminal Investigation to process checks.
 The Division of Criminal Investigation is based out of the Wallace Building at the State Capitol.

 Medications should not be disposed of with regular solid waste.
-A prescription drug drop box is available in the lobby of the Public Safety building (1020 Spring Street).
-(Due to the COVID-19 pandemic the Public Safety Building is not open to the public and the drop box is currently unavailable to the public.
-Local pharmacies may provide this service.)
+A prescription drug drop box is available in the lobby of the Public Safety building (1020 Spring Street) during normal business hours (Monday - Friday 7:30am - 4:30pm).
+Drop box is only for prescription medications no sharps, no liquids, and no inhalers.

 Commercial (Business) customers should contact the South Central Iowa Solid Waste Agency at 641-828-8545 ext.
 2 to discuss options for Sharps disposal.
 Preparation